eoinom/AllAboutErik/src/data/pages/collections/old-time-sportsmen.md

         _How is this for luck_

         _C.B._
-      caption: How's this for luck?...
+      caption: How is this for luck
       imgBack: >-
         https://res.cloudinary.com/all-about-erik/image/upload/f_auto/v1583083148/Collections/06%20Old-Time%20Sportsmen/postcards/postcard02-luck1466-back_beyhgn.jpg
       imgBackLarge: >-